American civil religion: Evidence supporting Bellah

-Later research sought to determine who is civil religious.
-In a 1978 study by James Christenson and Ronald Wimberley, the researchers found that a wide cross section of American citizens have civil religious beliefs.
-In general though, college graduates and political or religious liberals appear to be somewhat less civil religious.
-Protestants and Catholics have the same level of civil religiosity.
-Religions that were created in the United States, the Latter Day Saints movement, Adventists, and Pentecostals, have the highest civil religiosity.
-Jews, Unitarians, and those with no religious preference have the lowest civil religion.
-Even though there is variation in the scores, the "great majority" of Americans are found to share the types of civil religious beliefs which Bellah wrote about.
+A 1978 study by James Christenson and Ronald Wimberley found that many Americans hold civil-religious beliefs, though college graduates and political or religious liberals tended to be less so.
+Protestants and Catholics shared the same level of civil religiosity.
+Religions that originated in the United States—the Mormons, Adventists, and Pentecostals—had the highest civil religiosity.
+Jews, Unitarians, and those with no religious preference had the lowest civil religiosity.
+Even though there is variation in the scores, the "great majority" of Americans are found to share the types of civil religious beliefs that Bellah wrote about.

-Further research found that civil religion plays a role in people's preferences for political candidates and policy positions.
-In 1980 Ronald Wimberley found that civil religious beliefs were more important than loyalties to a political party in predicting support for Nixon over McGovern with a sample of Sunday morning church goers who were surveyed near the election date and a general group of residents in the same community.
-In 1982 James Christenson and Ronald Wimberley found that civil religion was second only to occupation in predicting a person's political policy views.
+Further research revealed that civil religion affects preferences for political candidates and policies.
+In 1980, Wimberley found that civil religious beliefs were more influential than party loyalties in predicting support for Nixon over McGovern among Sunday churchgoers and local residents.
+In 1982, Christenson and Wimberley found that civil religion was second only to occupation in predicting a person's policy views.

 Coleman has argued that civil religion is a widespread theme in history.
-He says it typically evolves in three phases: undifferentiation, state sponsorship in the period of modernization, differentiation.
+He posits that it typically evolves in three phases: undifferentiation, state sponsorship in the period of modernization, and differentiation.
 He supports his argument with comparative historical data from Japan, Imperial Rome, the Soviet Union, Turkey, France, and the United States.

 In practice

 American Revolution

 The American Revolution is the main source of civil religion.
-The book Sons of the Fathers: The Civil Religion of the American Revolution says it produced these religious properties: a Moses-like leader in George Washington; prophets such as Thomas Jefferson and Thomas Paine; apostles such as John Adams and Benjamin Franklin; martyrs such as at the Boston Massacre and in Nathan Hale; devils such as Benedict Arnold and Hessian "mercenaries"; sacred places such as Independence Hall and Valley Forge; rituals such as raising the Liberty Pole; symbols such as the Betsy Ross flag; sacred holidays such as Independence Day; and a holy scripture based on the Declaration of Independence, Constitution, and the Bill of Rights.
+The book Sons of the Fathers: The Civil Religion of the American Revolution says it produced these religious properties: a Moses-like leader in George Washington; prophets such as Thomas Jefferson and Thomas Paine; apostles such as John Adams and Benjamin Franklin; martyrs such as those who perished in the Boston Massacre and in Nathan Hale; devils such as Benedict Arnold and Hessian "mercenaries"; sacred places such as Independence Hall and Valley Forge; rituals such as raising the Liberty Pole; symbols such as the Betsy Ross flag; sacred holidays such as Independence Day; and a holy scripture based on the Declaration of Independence, Constitution, and the Bill of Rights.